-Our research indicates that over 80% of all UK Mortgages have been sold, transferred or assigned by various lenders.
-This effectively means that your Bank or Building Society has already been paid in full so they may no longer hold the legal or equitable rights to your mortgage.
+*A legally binding Damages Based/Conditional Fee Agreement will be required to be signed on a No Win – No Fee basis – Note: Cancellation Fees may apply once legal work has started on your case Our research indicates that over 80% of all UK Mortgages have probably been sold, transferred or assigned by various lenders.
+This effectively means that your Bank or Building Society may have already been paid in full the outstanding balance of your mortgage loan, so they may no longer hold the legal or equitable rights to your mortgage.
 Are you one of the 8 out of 10 borrowers who may qualify for a Mortgage Securitisation Claim (MSC)?

 Watch this short video to learn about the Legal Quest Mortgage Securitisation Claim (MSC)

-The Legal Quest Mortgage Securitisation Claim (MSC) is the first of its kind in the UK and therefore has not yet been tested in court.
+Mortgage Securitisation Claims (MSC) are the first of their kind in the UK and therefore have not yet been tested in court.
 While we are confident that we have sufficient cause of action, there are no guarantees that you will win or have any reduction in your mortgage liabilities.

 To find out if your lender has created a situation in which you could significantly reduce your mortgage, you must determine whether your mortgage has been sold under a process called ‘Mortgage Securitisation’, and if so whether the sale was executed correctly.
-The Validation Process allows us to do just that.
-By submitting a Data Subject Access Request we can carry out a legal review and provide a legal opinion based on our findings.
-Following your legal opinion, providing we have found sufficient evidence that your mortgage has been sold, you will be asked if you wish to join the Dispute Process and file a Mortgage Securitisation Claim (MSC) against your lender, on a No Win No Fee basis.
-By proceeding to the Dispute Process, you will be added to a Class Action Suit against your lender to present your MSC and, if required, take the Class Action to Court to dispute the validity of your mortgage.Learn More
+The DSAR Validation Audit process carried out by Legal Quest PLC allows us to do just that.
+By submitting a Data Subject Access Request they can carry out a Validation audit and a legal, which allows us, via our legal team, to provide a Legal Opinion based on the audit of your DSAR files.
+Following the issue of your legal opinion, providing we have found sufficient evidence that your mortgage has been sold, you will be asked if you wish to have Camellus Law LLP instruct an independant SRA Law Firm to file a Mortgage Securitisation Claim (MSC) against your lender, on a No Win No Fee basis.
+By proceeding to a formal claim status your MSC will commence, you will be dealt with as an individual claim which may well result in a successful outcome.
+If the outcome is not successful, you may then be added to a Class Action Suit against your lender to re-present your MSC and, if required, join the Class or Group Litigation Order/Action in the High Court to finally decide the validity of your mortgage.Learn More

 Due to the legal complexity of this matter, we have appointed specialist affiliates who are on hand to provide comprehensive client telephone support during your MSC.Learn More